 - The Donnell Society encourages networking and provides guidance for all pediatric scientist trainees within Children’s Hospital Los Angeles Pediatric Residency and Fellowship programs.

 - Provide an infrastructure and environment to ensure that physician scientists-in-training can learn and produce innovative, high-impact research.

-- Donnell Fellows choose their scientific mentors in consultation with the Donnell Society director and their subspecialty training director.
+- Donnell Fellows choose their scientific mentors in consultation with the Donnell Society program director and their respective subspecialty program director.
 Scientific mentors receive an annual allowance to help cover training-related expenses.

 Donnell Society Steering Committee

 Pediatric Division of Hematology, Oncology and Blood and Marrow Transplantation

 Yves DeClerck, MD

 Division of Pediatric Hematology, Oncology and Blood and Marrow Transplantation